-ISSUES CARRIED OVER FROM 2019-20 AGS ACTION PLAN Information Commissioner's Office guidance regarding publication of information Ensure force information published on Single On-line Home is compliant with ICO requirements Review of information published by the force was compliant in all areas except in relation to publication of minutes for senior decision making committees.
-Chief Digital and Information Officer / Force Information Manager Complete Information Sharing AgreementsProcess to be introduced to ensure ISAs are kept up to date within the resource envelope of the Information Management department.Update May 2021 from Head of Information Management:ISAs are still regularly reviewed but the process has been changed to reduce delays caused by waiting for partners to respond to review requirements.Reviewing the reporting spreadsheet also highlighted a potential misunderstanding by showing all ISAs that were both due for renewal and also in the process of being created.
-A change was made so they meet the criteria for 6 month review / Year 1 Police Signatory review / Year 2 Police Signatory review noting any changes in process / Year 3 Full Police and Agency review.Actions to improve process have been completed but the action will continue to be tracked in 2021-22.
-Chief Digital and Information Officer / Force Information Manager 31.12.22 Risk assurance mapping: As proposed by Karen Shaw, Deputy Head of Southern Internal Audit Partnership - risk assurance mapping exercise to be undertaken in relation to strategic force risks building on from work undertaken re action 14 above in relation to mapping corporate governance arrangements.
-Executive Director Commercial and Financial Services 02.09.
-20 report to ORB Covid-19 Keep under review the impact of Covid-19 issues on Surrey Police and consider any governance issues arising.
-Deputy Chief Constable / Executive Director of Commercial and Finance Services 31.03.21 Covid-19 Undertake a lessons learned review from the Covid-19 response.
-Deputy Chief Constable / Executive Director of Commercial and Finance Services 31.03.21 SSUES IDENTIFIED FROM INTERNAL AUDIT 2020-21 · IT Business Continuity / Disaster Recovery Planning - Limited Assurance 10 medium level management actions Update May-21: 6 overdue actions remain open Chief Digital and Information Officer 30.04.21 Estates Management 2020/21 - Limited Assurance 5 High, 4 Medium level management actions Update May-21: 2 overdue actions remain open Executive Director of Commercial and Finance Services 31.03.21 Organisational Risk Management Framework 2020/21 - Limited Assurance 5 High, 8 Medium level management actions Executive Director of Commercial and Finance Services Complete IT Asset Management and Software Licensing 2020/21 - Limited Assurance 1 High, 11 Medium level management actions Chief Digital and Information Officer 31.12.21 PROPOSED NEW AREAS OF IMPROVEMENT IDENTIFIED BY FORCE FOR 20 21-22 AGS ACTION PLAN Establish appropriate governance arrangements to take forward the joint Surrey/Sussex ERP solution.
+Ref Area for improvement Owner Completion Target dates ISSUE S CARRIED OVER FROM 2019-20 AGS ACTION PLAN 1 Further improvements to financial reporting identified by the ExecutiveDirector Finance Commercial Services - including improvements required inprocesses used by the joint Surrey/Sussex Management Accounting team, andenhanced frequency/content of external financial reporting agreed with theOSPCC CFO.The Finance collaboration restructure has been implemented with someredundancies due to professional qualification requirements which will in timeincrease service capability.
+This approach was endorsed by CIPFA as part of thenew model and progression towards the 5 service and Achieving FinanceExcellence in Policing (AEFP).
+Executive Director of Commercial and Finance 31.03.22 ongoing as part of continuous improvement throughout 2021-22 Complete (on 21.04.22 so included on the 2022-23 action plan) ISSUE S CARRIED OVER FROM INTERNAL AUDIT 2019-20 IT - Data Storage and Backup - Limited Assurance 5 high, 5 medium, 1 low level management actions 1 high and 1 medium actions remain open IT - Capacity and Performance Monitoring - Limited Assurance Chief Digital and Information Officer Chief Digital and Anticipated completion date: 31.12.21 Agreed ongoing for 2022-23 Anticipated completion 1 high, 4 medium, 2 low level management actions 1 low action outstanding (not yet due) Information Officer date: 31.12.21 ISSUE S CARRIED OVER FROM 2019-20 AGS ACTION PLAN Information Sharing Agreements Chief Digital and 31.12.22 Process to be introduced to ensure ISAs are kept up to date within the resource envelope of the Information Management department.
+Update May 2021 from Head of Information Management: ISAs are still regularly reviewed but the process has been changed to reduce delays caused by waiting for partners to respond to review requirements.
+Reviewing the reporting spreadsheet also highlighted a potential misunderstanding by showing all ISAs that were both due for renewal and also in the process of being created.
+A change was made so they meet the criteria for 6 month review / Year 1 Police Signatory review / Year 2 Police Signatory review noting any changes in process / Year 3 Full Police and Agency review.
+Actions to improve process have been completed but the action will continue to be tracked in 2021-22.
+Information Officer / Force Information Manager ISSUE: S IDENTIFIED FROM INTERNAL AUDIT 2020-21 IT Business Continuity / Disaster Recovery Planning - Limited Assurance 10 medium level management actions 3 medium actions remain open Chief Digital and Information Officer Target date: 30.04.21 Anticipated completion date: 31.12.21 IT Asset Management and Software Licensing 2020/21 - Limited Assurance 1 High, 11 Medium level management actions 9 medium actions outstanding (not yet due) Chief Digital and Information Officer 31.12.21 PROP OSED NEW AREAS OF IMPROVEMENT IDENTIFIED BY FORCE FOR 20 21-22 AGS ACTION I PLAN Establish appropriate governance arrangements to take forward the joint Surrey/Sussex ERP solution.
 Following closure of the Equip programme, work within Surrey and Sussex has continued to remediate data quality issues, whilst business cases are developed with options for the next stage.
-The focus remains on shoring up legacy systems ACO SERIP / SRO Surrey & Sussex ERP Will continue to be progressed through 2021-22 and ensuring that the skills, expertise and assets gained from the Equip programme are utilized to the fullest extent possible.
+The focus remains on shoring up legacy systems and ensuring that the skills, expertise and assets gained from the Equip programme are utilized to the fullest extent possible.
+ACO SERIP / SRO Surrey & Sussex ERP 31.03.22